Choose another writer in this calendar:

-In 1898 Péguy invested his wife's dowry and other funds into founding a socialist bookshop in the Latin Quartier.
+In 1898 Péguy invested his wife's dowry and other funds into founding a socialist bookshop, the Librairie Bellais, in the heart of the Latin Quartier.
+The Librairie Bellais soon became the headquarters of the Dreyfusard campaign.
 After a year it was turned into a cooperative to avoid bankruptcy.
 Péguy broke with the cooperative, now named Société Nouvelle de librairie et d'édition, when he learned, that it would not print his writings without any interference.

 Never a full-blooded Marxist, Péguy was an socialist idealist, who believed that extreme collectivism or "anarchistic communism" will eventually lead to the freedom of the human spirit.
 Henri Bergson (1859-1941), whose lectures he attended with Jacques Maritain, and defended him later against Maritain in Note sur M. Bergson et la philosophie bergsonienne (1914), was for Péguy the most important philosopher.
 Especially Bergson's concepts of memory and time influenced his thought.
 For his disappointment, Bergson did not write the introduction to his Œuvres choisies 1900-1910, which came out in 1911.

 Throughout his career, the figure of Joan of Arc provided